Nonabelian Fourier transforms for spherical representations: Acknowledgements

 \section{Acknowledgements}

-This paper grew out of a talk given at a conference organized by W.~Casselman and F.~Shahidi; the author thanks them for organizing the conference and for useful conversations.
+The author thanks W.~Casselman and F.~Shahidi for useful conversations.
 In particular, the observation that the conjecture of Braverman and Kazhdan considered in this paper ought to follow from Paley-Wiener theorems on reductive groups was made by Casselman in an email to the author.
 Moreover, W-W. Li and Shahidi deserve thanks for their comments on an earlier version of this paper.
-The author appreciates S.~Cheng's help with references and H.~Hahn's constant encouragement and help with editing.
-Finally, he thanks an anonymous referee for insisting that an application of Theorem \ref{thm-lfe} be provided; this led to the inclusion of \S \ref{sec:app}.
+The author appreciates S.~Cheng's help with references, D.~Barbasch and L.~Saper's aid with questions, and H.~Hahn's constant encouragement and help with editing.
+V.~Lafforgue also provided many useful suggestions on a previous version of this paper which improved the accuracy and exposition significantly.